mdditt2000/openshift-4-9/next-gen-routes/README.md

 ### Step 1: Deploy CIS

 Currently in CIS 2.8.1 only one Public IP **Virtual Server** for BIG-IP can be configured for all Routes.
 Routes uses HOST Header Load balancing to determine the backend application.
-In this example the backend is **/tea,/coffee and /mocha**
+In this example the backend is **/tea,/coffee and /mocha** using hostname **cafe.example.com**

 Add the following parameters to the CIS deployment